A computer is one HTTP call away. nehemiahd boots a Firecracker

 pass "persistent": true to keep one running until you delete it.

-Run your own boringd (see the repo) and point everything at your deployment.
+Run your own nehemiahd (see the repo) and point everything at your deployment.
 It listens on this by default:

 http://localhost:8080Boot a machine and read it back: